 Renewables are the future

 innogy has taken on the task of proactively shaping and leading the energy transition.
-We have been producing green energy from water, wind, sun and biomass for years at various locations throughout Europe.
+We are already producing green energy at various locations around the world.
+Together with local project developers, communities and citizens, we are working to increase renewable energy production worldwide.

 „Renewables are the growth drivers at innogy.“Hans Bünting, COO innogy Renewables